Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 How to get started with the Alexander technique

-If you think the Alexander technique could be beneficial for you, then it should be fairly easy to find a teacher.
+If you think the Alexander technique could be beneficial for you, it should be fairly easy to find a teacher.

 It’s also possible, in some cases, to be prescribed lessons through the NHS as part of outpatient treatment for chronic pain.